-Alert about a failure and the need for the client to reformulated the request.
+Alerts about a failure, and the need for the client to reformulated the request.
 Examples:

 300 Multiple Choices - there are several option to execute the request.
 A list is provided.

-301 Moved Permanently - the resource was dislocated, the new location is provided by the Location field.
+301 Moved Permanently - the resource was dislocated; the new location is provided by the Location field.
 303 Moved Temporarily - temporary dislocation, the new location is provided by the Location field.

-304 Not Modified - response to a conditional GET request when conditions are not meet.
+304 Not Modified - response to a conditional GET request when requested conditions are not meet.

-HTTP/1.1 - Response status-codes (4xx and 5xx)
+HTTP 1.1 - Response status-codes (4xx and 5xx)

-Codes 4XX alert about what the server thinks it's a client side request error.
+Codes 4XX alert about what the server thinks it's a client-side error on the request.
 Examples:

-- 400 Bad Request the server simply did not understand the request made. - 401 Unauthorized the server demands user authentication for the request made. - 403 Forbidden the resource exists but is not accessible due to the lack of permission. - 404 Not Found the requested resource was not found in the server. - 405 Method Not Allowed the used method is not possible for the requested resource. - 406 Not Acceptable an Accept field restriction on the request could not be satisfied by the server. - 411 Length Required the server refuses to accept the request with no Content-Length specified. - 412 Precondition Failed an If field precondition on the request could not be satisfied by the server.

-HTTP/1.1 Space 5XX Space Textual code description CR+LF ---------- ------- ----- ------- -------------------------- -------
+400 Bad Request - the server simply did not understand the request.

+401 Unauthorized - the server demands user authentication to perform the requested operation.

+403 Forbidden - the resource exists but is not accessible due to the lack of permission.

+404 Not Found - the requested resource was not found in the server.

+405 Method Not Allowed - the used method is not possible for the requested access to the resource.

+406 Not Acceptable - an Accept field restriction on the request could not be satisfied by the server.

+411 Length Required - the server refuses to accept the request with no Content-Length specified.

+412 Precondition Failed - an If field precondition on the request could not be satisfied by the server.

-These codes are about server side issues, they mean the server is aware there is a problem and was unable to fulfill the request.
-Examples:
+These codes are about server-side issues, they mean the server is aware it has a problem and was unable to fulfill the request.
+Some examples are:

-- 500 Internal Server Error the server has a severe problem and was unable to process the request. - 501 Not Implemented the request method is not supported by the server. - 503 Service Unavailable the server was unable to process the request due to a temporary overload. - 505 HTTP Version Not Supported the request HTTP version is not supported by the server.
+500 Internal Server Error - the server has a severe problem and was unable to process the request.

+501 Not Implemented - the request method is not supported by the server.

+503 Service Unavailable - the server was unable to process the request due to a temporary overload.

+505 HTTP Version Not Supported - the request's HTTP version is not supported by the server.